An internship could be located just 10 minutes from campus, but Emily Burney would rather travel to the equator, some 4,000 miles away.

 “I spent about a week learning about indigenous culture and traditions from members of the Quechua San Virgilio community, which is about a two-hour drive into the jungle outside of Puyo.
 I learned about medicinal plants and healing practices, as well as how the San Virgilio community works with the Ecuadorian government to maintain their culture and way of life in Ecuador’s plurinational society.

-“Learning from the San Virgilio community reinforced my understanding of how public health permeates every part of life, and how it can empower everyone to live healthy and happy lives as they wish to, through respecting and celebrating differences among peoples.”
+“Learning from the San Virgilio community reinforced my understanding of how public health permeates every part of life, and how it can empower everyone to live healthy and happy lives as they wish to, through respecting and celebrating differences among people.”

 Was your internship aligned with what you want to do in the future?